Rhode Island Rent Increase Notice

 State Approach to Rent Control

 Rhode Island does not have statewide rent control but allows local municipalities to enact rent stabilization measures.
 Consequently, landlords must check local regulations in addition to state notice requirements when issuing a notice to increase rent in Rhode Island.
+In fact, failing to account for local rules is one of the most common compliance mistakes landlords make.

 Municipal Considerations for Written Rent Notifications